Awards

 • Demonstrate the impact of board certified emergency nurses on patient, nurse and organizational outcomes through data-based examples

-.NEW in 2025: BCEN invites burn centers and burn center networks to apply.
+Please note: Burn centers and burn center networks are now eligible to apply.

-Nominations for the 2025 award cycle are now closed.
+Nominations for the 2026 award cycle will open Friday, May 15.

 Category Criteria